Contrast-Security-OSS/docs/content/admin/org_settings/integrations/Agile-central.md

 ## Credentials

 Contrast saves the latest set of credentials that you enter in your Agile Central configurations to help you set up new connections even faster.
-The username, password and URL values that you enter in your first configuration become the default credentials for your following configurations.
+The API key and URL values that you enter in your first configuration become the default credentials for your following configurations.
 In subsequent configurations, Contrast will auto-populate the fields with the default credentials, but allow you to modify the values as needed.
 You can also manage your saved sets of credentials to simultaneously update all of the affected configurations.

 ### Manage credentials